WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 The memory leak that caused Meadow applications that made lots of web requests crash has been largely eliminated.
 We've now had Meadow applications successfully run over 100,000 web requests without failure!

-### SSL/HTTPs Debug Spew
+### SSL/HTTPs Improvements

-We removed the debug spew that would get output when making SSL/HTTPs requests.
+We fixed the memory leak occuring after every HTTPS connection, reduced general memoery consumption per connection and removed the debug spew that would get output when making SSL/HTTPs requests.

 ## Meadow.Core